ribeaud/WebEngineering/docs/lectures/11/readme.md

   ## Practical Work
 ]
 .right-column[
-- Make a page of your choice web friendly.
-Suggestion: in the InPlaceCalculator, make labels not appear left but on top of the input field.
+Make a page of your choice web friendly.
+Suggestion: in [InPlaceCalculator](https://github.com/ribeaud/WebEngineering-HS19/branches) (branch: _feature/inplacecalculator_), put label on the left of corresponding input field when there is enough place, on the top otherwise.
 ]
 ---
 .left-column[